kitnil/awesome/README.md

 - [LxRunOffline](https://github.com/DDoSolitary/LxRunOffline) - A full-featured utility for managing Windows Subsystem for Linux (WSL)
 - [JSONTestSuite](https://github.com/nst/JSONTestSuite) - A comprehensive test suite for RFC 8259 compliant JSON parsers
 - [Game-Networking-Resources](https://github.com/MFatihMAR/Game-Networking-Resources) - A Curated List of Game Network Programming Resources
 - [raceintospace](https://github.com/raceintospace/raceintospace) - This is the GitHub home of Race Into Space, the computer version of the Liftoff! board game by Fritz Bronner.
 It was developed by Strategic Visions and published by Interplay as a disk-based game in 1993 and a CD-ROM in 1994.
+It was open-sourced in 2005 and a number of improvements have been made over the original.
 - [openfodder](https://github.com/OpenFodder/openfodder) - Open Fodder: An open source port of Cannon Fodder
 - [SFML](https://github.com/SFML/SFML) - Simple and Fast Multimedia Library
 - [percona-xtrabackup](https://github.com/percona/percona-xtrabackup) - Open source hot backup tool for InnoDB and XtraDB databases